vedantj25/support-chat/README.md

 # Support Chat
  A support chat app.
-(Assignmet of Branch International) This project has been created using the MERN stack.
+(Assignment of Branch International) This project has been created using the MERN stack.

  The public folder contains the frontend code whereas the server folder contains the backend code.